aka7/cis-rhel-ansible-audit/README.md

 ### setup
-add  hosts in your ansible file, i.e test-hosts update vars/main.yml with your setup
+add  hosts in your ansible file, i.e test-hosts

+update vars/main.yml with your setup

 ### Example:
 ```
 ansible-playbook -i test-hosts playbook.yml --extra-vars="nodes=all" --tags=level2 -K -k
 ```
+## WARN
+some tasks may take a long time to run, check the scripts in files/bin

 # LOGS